yarisvt/tyk-docs/tyk-docs/content/graphql/graphql.md

 Then again there's a lot of powerful tooling to use GraphQL in front end development.
 GraphiQL and the GraphQL Playground makes it very easy to explore a GraphQL API.
-There are very strong integrations, e.g. for the React Framework, which is often reportet to help developers being more productive.
+There are very strong integrations, e.g. for the React Framework, which is often reported to help developers being more productive.

 All in all, as with every technology you should always evaluate your specific **use case** and decide based on this if you really benefit from adding a new tool to the stack.

-At tyk we believe that GraphQL can be a very powerful too for many use cases.
+At Tyk we believe that GraphQL can be a very powerful too for many use cases.
 That's why we decided to support it **natively** with our API management platform.